sgoertzen/gorg/README.md

 ## Usage:
 ```
-usage: gorg [<flags>] <organization>
+usage: gorg [<flags>] <command> <organization>

 Flags:
   -?, --help               Show context-sensitive help (also try --help-long and --help-man).
-  -p, --directory="/Code/gocode/src/github.com/sgoertzen/gorg"
+  -p, --directory="/Users/sgoertzen/Code/gocode/src/github.com/sgoertzen/gorg"
                            Directory where repos are/should be stored
   -d, --debug              Output debug information during the run.
   -c, --clone              Only clone repos (do not update)
   -u, --update             Only update repos (do not clone).
   -r, --remove             Remove local directories that are not in the organization
+  -f, --filename=FILENAME  The file in which the output should be stored.
+If this is left off the output will be printed to the console
+  -o, --format=text        Specify the output format.
+Should be either 'text', 'json', or 'csv'
+  -n, --minAge=0           Show PRs that have been open for this number of days
+  -x, --maxAge=36500       Show PRs that have been open less then this number of days
   -v, --version            Show application version.

 Args:
+  <command>       The command to run on the organization
   <organization>  GitHub organization that should be cloned
 ```

 #### GitHub Token
 If you are accessing private repositories you will need to set an environment variable with your token.
 If you don't have a token yet you can get one from here: https://github.com/settings/tokens
 ```